google/open-location-code/tile_server/README.md

 //hostname:port/grid/[tilespec]/z/x/y.[format]?[options]
 ```

 * `tilespec` must be either `wms` or `tms`.
 The only difference in these is
     that the Y tiles are numbered from north to south (`wms`) or from south to
     north (`tms`).
-*   `format` must be either `json` for a GeoJSON FeatureCollection, or `png`
+* `format` must be either `json` for a GeoJSON FeatureCollection, `png`
-    for a PNG image tile.
+    for a PNG image tile, or `mvt` for a Mapbox Vector Tile.
 * The optional parameters are:
   * `linecol`: this defines the RGBA colour to use for lines in the PNG
         tiles.
   * `labelcol`: this defines the RGBA colour to use for the labels in the
         PNG tiles.
   * `zoomadjust`: this is added to the map zoom value, to cause the returned
         grid to be finer or coarser.
-This affects both GeoJSON and image tiles.
+This affects both GeoJSON, image tiles,
+        and Mapbox Vector Tile.
   * `projection`: this can be used to change the map projection from the
         default, spherical mercator, to geodetic.
 Valid values are:
     * `mercator` or `epsg:3857`: selects spherical mercator (default)
     * `geodetic` or `epsg:4326`: selects geodetic projection

 An example request could be: